Lascilab/htcondor-pararell/README.md

       -n $_CONDOR_NPROCS -hostfile machines $EXECUTABLE $@ &
 ```

-Also we modify `condor_ssh` in the last line (150) in order to `source /etc/profile` and set many environment variables.
+Also notice thath `condor_ssh` file, in the last line (150) does `source /etc/profile` and set many environment variables for the execution.

 ## Vagrant
 You can also use vagrant for a quick test, install [vagrant](https://www.vagrantup.com/) and execute `vagrant up`.
 In a few minutes you will have three virtual machines up and running: a controller and two nodes.
-Execute `vagrant ssh controller` to get into the controller and submit every example located in "/vagrant"
+Execute `vagrant ssh controller` to get into the controller and submit every example located in "/vagrant".
+The controller only is use to submit jobs, so if you want to compile, enter into the nodes (`vagrant ssh server1` or `vagrant ssh server2`).

 ## Sources
  - [University of York](https://wiki.york.ac.uk/display/RHPC/HTCondor)